 Just make sure your e-bike is an Electronically Assisted Pedal Cycle (EAPC).

-You also aren't required to wear a helmet, though wearing one is good practice and will help keep you safer on the road.
+You also don't need to wear a helmet when riding your e-bike.
+Although it's good practice to wear one and will help keep you safer on the road.

 If you have any questions about your electric bike, contact us.